iroumec/Zylva/README.md

 - Undo/Redo.
 - Normalization.
 - More languages.
+- Complete the documentation.
 - Adding more personalization tools.
 - Expanding the app to more types of diagrams.
+- Provide all possible derivations of a diagram.
 - Optimization and improvements in the performance.
 - Adding the possibility of using a command-line interface.
 - Adding the possibility of having various *tabs* open at the same time.